Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Experiments and Analysis

 \subsection{Ablation Study (for RQ2)}

-To evaluate the contribution of each component in improving the OOD recommendation performance of our model, we construct six variants of CICDOR and conduct the ablation study across various OOD settings on two datasets.
+To evaluate the contribution of each component in improving the OOD recommendation performance of our model, we construct six variants of CICDOR and conduct the ablation study across various OOD settings (OOD \#2 and OOD \#3) on two datasets.